 According to the company, Liberty Tabletop is the only remaining flatware manufacturer making flatware exclusively in the United States.
-Based in Sherrill, New York, it produces unique and highly detailed patterns, such as this Calavera 45-piece set, which is intended for 8 place settings.
+Based in Sherrill, New York, it produces unique and highly detailed patterns, such as this Calavera 45-piece set, which is intended for 8 place settings, and perhaps for Halloween!

 Since 1948, all of the knives made by Rada, including this 7-Knife Set—which includes a paring knife, vegetable peeler, tomato slicer, super parer, 6-inch bread knife, cook’s knife, and slicer knife—have been made in Waverly, Iowa.
-“Our mission is all about “providing our customers the best value of kitchen knives for their dollar,” according to the company.
-These are the best household products that you’ll definitely want to snag for yourself.
+“Our mission is all about providing our customers the best value of kitchen knives for their dollar,” according to the company.

 Epicurean Cutting Boards

-This cutting board is in the shape of Oklahoma and all wood products, including cutting boards in the shape of the other 49 states, made by the manufacturer, Epicurean, are made in the U.S.A. from trees harvested under the guidelines of the North America Sustainable Forestry Standard.
+This cutting board is in the shape of Oklahoma and all wood products, including cutting boards in the shape of the other 49 states (although not all are as convenient a shape as OK!), made by the manufacturer, Epicurean, are made in the U.S.A. from trees harvested under the guidelines of the North America Sustainable Forestry Standard.

 Anchor Hocking Glassware